 - MOC Track 2 (diplomates with certificate expiration dates on or after 12/31/2021)

-The questions for the DOCK exam and Quarterly Questions Pilot are based on the MOC Content Outline
+The questions for the Quarterly Questions program are based on an examination blueprint

 Academy MOC Essentials